These condensed milk biscuits (cookies) are thick, soft, chewy, and flavoured with condensed milk. The perfect all-rounder of the biscuit world.

 Condensed Milk Cookies FAQ

-Condensed milk adds tenderness, moisture, and flavour and adds to the colour of the biscuit crust.
+Condensed milk adds tenderness, moisture, and flavor and adds to the color of the biscuit crust.

 Yes!
 This recipe contains no eggs.
 The condensed milk adds moisture.

 No, the sugar is important to the overall structure and taste of the cookie.
-However, I have tested the recipe with 300 grams (1 ½ cups) of sugar and it works perfectly.
+The original recipe contained 340 grams of sugar, however, I have also tested it with 300 grams and this also produces a really delicious cookie.

 Condensed Milk Biscuits (Cookies)